YufanZhang82/miniGS/README.md

     └── fused.ply
 ...
 ```
-depth is the depth map obtained from the visual hull.
+Depth is the depth map obtained from the visual hull.
-monodepth is the monocular depth map obtained by running [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2).
+Monodepth is the monocular depth map obtained by running [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2).
-fused.ply is the dense point cloud.
+Fused.ply is the dense point cloud.

 ## Image Preprocessing